1e11e/lite-libs/README.md

 class into their 100 line script — and as a fun exercise in making java (known for its verbosity) short and "script-like".

-Packing so much functionality into as few lines as possible effects readability so just think of it as ascii jar snippets and suppress your clean code review instincts, or simply reformat the code to your taste.
+Packing so much functionality into as few lines as possible affects readability so just think of it as ascii jar snippets and suppress your clean code review instincts, or simply reformat the code to your taste.
 At least there are plenty of unit tests.